pic

 Introduction

-So far, we've explored variables representing single-element objects.
-Now, we'll shift our focus to collections, defined as variables comprising multiple elements.
+So far, we've explored scalar variables, which store single-element objects.
+Now, we'll shift our focus to collections, which correspond to variables comprising multiple elements.
 Julia provides several forms of collections, including:

 • Arrays (including vectors and matrices)